JOCELYN FRANK

 Thanks Michigan.
 I feel a sense of camaraderie.
 I can now greet the new year as a fresh page and wonder which words will be over-used throughout the coming 365 days.

 Somehow only today, even though I am friends with many, many active and adventurous cyclists, I learned about railbiking!
+SOME HISTORY:

 As the years passed, ingenuity was redirected.
 Automobiles moved into the spotlight.
 Railway tracks and their snazzy, human-powered cart-designs (those related to the railroad and those designed for independent recreation) were increasingly ignored.
 Today, the world continues to revise its approaches to transportation.
 Green technology and the, increasingly popular, self-sufficiency, back-to-basics ideas just might make the time ripe for the resurgence of the railbike.